Vascular Plants of North Carolina

 AuthorElliott

 DistributionWeakley (2020) has split Viola glaberrima (and also the poorly known V. tenuipes) out from the former V. tripartita.
 Thus, this species account represents the former V. tripartita var. tripartita only.
-There are specimen records for 90-100 years ago from Buncombe and Henderson counties, and another from Jackson County (2004), but there seem to be no more recent records.
-At any rate, found only in the southern Mountains.
+There are specimen records for 90-100 years ago from Buncombe and Henderson counties (verified by Ballard in 2024); another from Jackson County (2004) is misidentified.
+There seem to be no more recent records, and there are no photos on iNaturalist either.
+At any rate, found only in the southern Mountains, at least formerly.

 This species (strict sense) ranges from southwestern NC and adjacent TN, south only to northern GA and northeastern AL; disjunct to southern OH.

-AbundanceVery rare.
+AbundanceVery rare if still extant.
 The NCNHP in 2022 has placed this taxon -- considered as a full species by Weakley (2022), as he has V. glaberrima split off as a good species -- on its Watch List (W7); however, it deserves to be tracked as Significantly Rare.
+The website editors sadly suggest a State Rank of SH (Historical) instead of S1.

 HabitatThis species requires high pH soil, typically growing in rich soils of Rich Cove Forests.

-PhenologyBlooms from late March to May, and fruits from April to June.
+PhenologyBlooms from late March or early April to May, and fruits from April to June.

 IdentificationThis is the only yellow-flowered violet with divided leaves, with 3 segments, but with jagged margins.
 It has a stem to about 8-9 inches tall, with the 3-7 leaves emerging from the upper part of the stem, usually near the same place.
 All other yellow-flowered violets have orbicular, ovate, hastate, or other shapes of undivided leaves.